-- The SBS DTV Signal around the country is being upgraded to provide more bandwidth for better quality pictures and sound as the final step in the move to digital-only TV.
+Throughout 2015, the SBS DTV Signal around the country has been upgraded to provide more bandwidth for better quality pictures and sound as the final step in the move to digital-only TV.
 While all viewers will be able to experience better quality pictures and sound as a result, some may lose their SBS signal and will need to retune their digital TV, set-top box or digital TV recorder.

-What do I need to do? – If you cannot find an SBS channel, or if you have lost the SBS signal, you will need to retune your TV.
+What do I need to do? – If you cannot find an SBS channel, or if you have lost the SBS signal, you will need to retune your TV

 Apartment and other shared antenna systems – If you receive TV in a building with a shared antenna like a hospital, motel, office or apartment block you should check with your building manager or body corporate for more information if you are having problems retuning.

 If you own or manage a building with a Master Antenna TV system, click here for information.

 The instructions below are basic and not related to any specific receiver brand.
 Menu descriptions and labels may vary depending on your equipment.

 Auto scan or Auto retune will appear,

 It will take few minutes to do the re-scan.
 This will search for the channel and restore it in your Digital TV or receiver.

 For specific retuning instructions, consult your equipment manual.
 For more information or assistance regarding retuning your TV, please contact the SBS Reception Advisory Line on 1800 500 727.